esphome/esphome-devices/src/docs/devices/Lanbon-L8-LCD-Switch/index.md

 You can follow this [flashing guide](https://blakadder.com/lanbon-L8-custom-firmware/) on [blakadder.com](https://blakadder.com) or [this discussion post](https://github.com/HASwitchPlate/openHASP/discussions/76) with instructions and photos to flash the firmware without having to open the device.

-With this example configuration, after you connect the device to your network, the IP address will be shown on top of the screen.
-Long-pressing will draw red dots, this demonstrates the functionality of the touch screen.

 ## Example Configuration for 3-gang version L8-HS

 ```yml